citelab/JAMScript/jam-overview.md

 nodes that are constantly changing in proximity to one another -- for example, vehicular networks.

+In JAMScript, the controller is implemented in JavaScript with few JAMScript specific extensions.
+The worker is implemented in C with few JAMScript specific extensions.
+The JAMScript specific extensions allow the JAMScript compiler to related both sides and make the necessary connections between the controller and worker so that both sides would work as a whole.

 ## Anatomy of a JAMScript Program

 A JAMScript program needs to have a C file and a JavaScript file.
 The JavaScript (J)